-On a reported basis, revenue increased by 44.5 percent from €6.3 billion in 2015 to €9.1 billion in 2016 driven by the inclusion of Germany and Iberia in 2016.
-In 2016, Germany and Iberia contributed revenue of €1.3 billion and €1.7 billion respectively.
-Excluding both Germany and Iberia, revenue decreased by 4 percent between 2015 and 2016, or €252 million.
-On a territory basis, this decline was primarily due to a reduction in Great Britain revenues of 12.0 percent, or €288 million, impacted by a decline of 11.0 percent in the value of British pound vs. the Euro.
+On a reported basis, revenue increased by 44.5 percent from $\pounds$ 6.3 billion in 2015 to $\pounds$ 9.1 billion in 2016 driven by the inclusion of Germany and Iberia in 2016.
+In 2016, Germany and Iberia contributed revenue of $\pounds$ 1.3 billion and $\pounds$ 1.7 billion respectively.
+Excluding both Germany and Iberia, revenue decreased by 4 percent between 2015 and 2016, or $\pounds$ 252 million.
+On a territory basis, this decline was primarily due to a reduction in Great Britain revenues of 12.0 percent, or $\pounds$ 288 million, impacted by a decline of 11.0 percent in the value of British pound vs. the Euro.
 Operationally, the first half of the year was negatively impacted by a temporary supply chain disruption related to the implementation of new software programmes and processes and an ongoing competitive environment.
 During the second half of 2016 Great Britain returned to growth with both price/mix and volume growth.
 Strong execution and the introduction of Coca-Cola Zero Sugar were key drivers of second half performance.
-Revenue in France declined 1.5 percent during the year, driven by challenging weather, the economic impact of a decline in tourist travel, and soft category conditions in the first half of 2016, offset partially by improved price/mix and volume growth in the second half of 2016 supported by promotional timing, execution and more favourable weather.
+Revenue in France declined 1.5 percent during the year, driven by challenging weather, the economic impact of a decline in tourist travel, and soft category conditions in the first half of 2016 of 2016 supported by promotional timing, execution and more favourable weather.
 Revenue in the Northern European territories (Belgium/Luxembourg/Netherlands, Iceland, Norway and Sweden) grew 3.0 percent led by solid growth in Belgium/Luxembourg/Netherlands and Norway and the inclusion of Iceland.

-Between 2015 and 2014, our revenue increased by 2.0 percent to \in 6.3 billion from \in 6.2 billion.
+Between 2015 and 2014, our revenue increased by 2.0 percent to $\leq 6.3$ billion from $\leq 6.2$ billion.
 Favourable currency exchange rates during this period were offset by a 0.5 percent decline in volume and a 1.0 percent decline in pricing per case versus 2014.
-On a territory basis, Great Britain revenue increases of \in 225 million reflected positive impacts of the value of the British pound vs. the Euro offsetting volume declines of 0.5 percent.
+On a territory basis, Great Britain revenue increases of $\leq 225$ million reflected positive impacts of the value of the British pound vs. the Euro offsetting volume declines of 0.5 percent.
 Throughout the rest of Europe, we saw volume decreases of 1.0 percent, reflecting declines in our Coca-Cola trademark portfolio partially offset by sparkling flavours and energy sales gains, including strong Monster growth.

 We participate in various programmes and arrangements with customers designed to increase the sale of our products.
-The costs of these various programs, included as a reduction in net sales, totalled \in 2.5 billion, \in 1.8 billion and \in 1.8 billion for 2016, 2015 and 2014, respectively.
-The increase in the cost of these programs of \in 0.7 billion in 2016 was primarily a result of the inclusion of Germany and Iberia.
-These marketing costs also included out-of-period accrual reductions related to estimates for prior year programs of \in 53 million, \in 48 million and \in 35 million in 2016, 2015 and 2014, respectively.
+The costs of these various programs, included as a reduction in net sales, totalled $\leq 2.5$ billion, $\leq 1.8$ billion and $\leq 1.8$ billion for 2016, 2015 and 2014, respectively.
+The increase in the cost of these programs of $\leq 0.7$ billion in 2016 was primarily a result of the inclusion of Germany and Iberia.
+These marketing costs also included out-of-period accrual reductions related to estimates for prior year programs of $\leq 53$ million, $\leq 48$ million and $\leq 35$ million in 2016, 2015 and 2014, respectively.